HAL Prachand: Prototype and testing

 During June 2015, the LCH successfully completed hot weather flight trials at Jodhpur, during which the type was exposed to temperatures ranging from 39 to 42 °C. The flight testing reportedly covered 'temperature survey of engine bay and hydraulic system', 'assessment of performance', 'handling qualities and loads' at different 'all up weights', 'low speed handling' and 'height-velocity diagram establishment'.

-On 1 December 2015, LCH TD4 completed its first flight.
+On 1 December 2015, LCH TD-4 completed its first flight.
 By March 2016, the LCH had reportedly completed basic performance flight testing and outstation trials, including a number of live-fire tests involving prototype TD-3 firing 70 mm rockets in its weaponized configuration.
 By mid-2016, certification firing trials had commenced, these included tests of the integration of its mission sensors, such as the electro-optical system, helmet pointing system, and of the various armaments – air-to-air missiles, turret gun and rockets – that the type can deploy.

 During mid-2016, the LCH was recognised as having completed its performance trials, paving way for the certification of its basic configuration; a letter confirming this status was hand-delivered to HAL by CEMILAC in the presence of the Indian Defence Minister on 16 October 2015.
-On 26 August 2017, Defence Minister Arun Jaitley formally inaugurated full-scale production of the LCH.

-On 31 January 2018, LCH TD2 was flown with an Automatic Flight Control System (AFCS) designed by HAL.
+On 31 January 2018, LCH TD-2 was flown with an Automatic Flight Control System (AFCS) designed by HAL.
 The new system is expected to replace the previously imported Automatic Flight Control System.
 It was reported that a radar is under development for LCH.

 On 17 January 2019, LCH completed weapons trials with the successful firing of Mistral-2 air-to-air missile at a flying target.
-In the same day, HAL announced that the LCH is ready for operational service after completing the required weapon integration tests.
+On the same day, HAL announced that the LCH is ready for operational service after completing the required weapon integration tests.

-On 21 February 2019, Thales announced that it was awarded a contract to supply 135 70 mm rockets for 15 LCHs alongside 18 Dhruvs.